Lexicon

 via Felix Klein (1872)

 Felix Klein's 1872 insight, which restructured all of geometry: choose the group of admissible transformations first, then define the objects of study as whatever remains invariant under those transformations.
-Euclidean geometry is the study of what survives rotation and translation; projective geometry is the study of what survives projection from a point.
-The Erlangen Programme demonstrated that different geometries are not competing descriptions of the same reality but different answers to different questions about what transformations are admissible.
-Volume I extends this principle from geometry to knowledge coordination: identity in the Third Mode is behavior under admissible probes, not a label assigned by a registry, and the choice of probe regime is a design decision that determines what counts as 'the same.'
+Transformations first; objects second.
+Euclidean geometry is the study of what survives rotation and translation; projective geometry studies what survives projection from a point.
+The Erlangen Programme showed that different geometries are not competing descriptions of the same reality but different answers to different questions about what transformations are admissible.
+The principle extends to knowledge coordination: identity is behavior under admissible probes, not a label assigned by a registry, and the choice of probe regime is a design decision determining what counts as 'the same.'

 The Exception